00xNetrunner/Cheatsheets/Reformat_USB.md

 > This guide will completely erase all the data on your USB drive and prepare it for fresh use.
 Be sure to replace X with your disk number and Y with the desired letter for your drive.

-Let me know if any changes need to be made!